interob/coardas/README.md

 COARDAS
 =======

-The **CO**pernicus **A**nalysis **R**eady **D**ata **AS**ssimilation toolkit --COARDAS-- offers a command line utility for assimilating available Copernicus datasets.
+The **CO**pernicus **A**nalysis **R**eady **D**ata **AS**ssimilation toolkit --COARDAS-- offers a command line utility for assimilating available datasets in the Copernicus Global Land Service (CGLS).
 The toolkit is designed to run with local access to the data (e.g. on the TerraScope platform (https://remotesensing.vito.be/case/terrascope), but the toolkit can also fallback to downloading the data to a local machine.

+COARDAS' discrete resampling is based on and compatible with the routines that have been drafted and published by CGLS: https://github.com/cgls/ResampleTool_notebook_Python

 Command: ingest
 ------